carlismith14/ai-chatbot/README.md

 - OpenAI

 *Kindly be advised that the demo link and project source code for this endeavor are currently unavailable.
-Nevertheless, you are encouraged to explore the screenshots and project highlights provided below for a comprehensive overview."
+Nevertheless, you are encouraged to explore the screenshots and project highlights provided below for a comprehensive overview.

 # Highlights